sutoiku/puffin/SPONSORS.md

 - The project will happen, with or without the support of any one organization — *if you can't beat them, join them!*
 - Sponsorship will give competitors more visibility into what others are doing — good intelligence is priceless.
 - PuffinDB only addresses the bottom layers of a next-generation data stack — most valuable innovations will happen on top.
-- A larger syndicate of vendors will develop better foundations for next-generation data stacks that will benefit all parties involved.
+- A larger syndicate of vendors will develop better foundations — this next-generation data stack will benefit all parties involved.
 - A larger syndicate of vendors will have more leverage with cloud providers — united we are stronger.

 ## Offer